 - Bring geraniums and other houseplants (especially tropicals) indoors before the first light frost arrives.
 Keep them in a sunny window in a relatively moist room; the kitchen is often best.
 See more about overwintering geraniums and preparing the garden for winter.

 - Harvest all tender vegetables and greens before a light frost, including: tomatoes, eggplants, peppers, beans, cucumbers, watermelons, cantaloupe, spinach, okra, squash, and sweet corn.
 Here are a few tips for ripening green tomatoes specifically.

 - Another option is to protect tender vegetables from light frosts with row covers, cold frames, old sheets, paper bags, or clear plastic containers.

 - For plants that can survive a light frost, add a heavy layer of mulch to keep the ground from thawing.
 You can still harvest late into the fall as long as the ground isn’t frozen.
-These veggies include: beets, broccoli, cabbage, celery, lettuce, parsnips, swiss chard and leafy greens, and arugula.
+These veggies include: beets, broccoli, cabbage, celery, lettuce, parsnips, arugula, swiss chard and other leafy greens.

 Following these tips should help prevent your garden from taking too much of a hit when the first frost occurs!
 For even more tips, see Preparing Your Garden for Winter and Fall Chores: Autumn Garden Cleanup.

 Be sure to check our more extensive instructions on preparing for frost as well, and let us know in the comments what you do to prepare for frost!